-The federal Employee Retirement Income Security Act (ERISA) generally exempts self-insured employers (employers that use their own funds to pay employee medical claims rather than purchase health insurance for their employees) from state regulation.
-However, self-insured employers are regulated by the U.S. Department of Labor and must provide coverage for federally mandated benefits, including coverage for reconstructive breast surgery for women after covered mastectomies, minimum hospital stays after childbirth, and mental health treatment (if mental health services are covered by the plan).
+The federal Employee Retirement Income Security Act (ERISA) generally exempts self-insured employers (employers that use their own funds to pay employee medical claims rather than purchase employee health insurance) from state regulation.
+However, self-insured employers are regulated by the United States Department of Labor and must provide coverage for federally mandated benefits, including coverage for reconstructive breast surgery for women after covered mastectomies, minimum hospital stays after childbirth and mental health treatment (if mental health services are covered by the plan).
 A group health insurance policy that is governed by Oregon law and issued to an employer will include the statutorily mandated benefits as well as any applicable federal health insurance mandates.

-Oregon's mandates may be affected by the Patient Protection and Affordability Care Act (PPACA), which could change the applicability or operation of the Oregon mandates.
-For more information about those potential changes, please see the separate Background Brief on federal health reform.
+Oregon's mandates may be affected by the federal health care reform bill, the Patient Protection and Affordable Care Act (ACA), which could change the applicability or operation of the Oregon mandates.